Cash crunch in counties set to persist

 “It’s not fair that the Senate passes a disbursement schedule after consultation and the schedule is disregarded.
 You have asked for time and we will give you until April 15 to have January dues paid,” said Mr Osotsi.

-He said the Treasury had breached the constitution, County Allocation of Revenue Act and the cash disbursement schedule that require monies to be released to counties by the 15th of every month.
+He said the Treasury had breached the constitution, the County Allocation of Revenue Act and the cash disbursement schedule that requires monies to be released to counties by the 15th of every month.